Gayathri1004/Bearing-Fault-Diagnosis/README.md

 ## Dataset

-- Paderborn University Bearing Dataset: Vibration signals from healthy and faulty bearings (artificial and real faults) at 64 kHz sampling rate.
+- Paderborn University Bearing Dataset: Vibration signals from healthy and faulty bearings (artificial and real faults) at 64 kHz sampling rates.
 - Classes: Healthy, inner race, outer race, and other faults, with imbalanced sample sizes.

 ## Status